-- 3. Replace the faulty hardware. - 4.
+- Replace the faulty hardware. - b.
 Boot the target system from the disaster recovery CD and select the scope of recovery.
 This is a completely unattended recovery.

-5. Critical volumes (the boot partition, the operating system and the partition containing Data Protector) are automatically restored.
+Critical volumes (the boot partition, the operating system and the partition containing Data Protector) are automatically restored.

-6. Use the standard Data Protector restore procedure to restore user and application data.
+a.
+Use the standard Data Protector restore procedure to restore user and application data.

-IMPORTANT Prepare a disaster recovery CD in advance for any critical systems that must be restored first (especially DNS servers, Cell Managers, Media Agent clients, file servers, etc.).
+Prepare a disaster recovery CD in advance for any critical systems that must be restored first (especially DNS servers, Cell Managers, Media Agent clients, file servers, etc.).

 The following sections explain the limitations, preparation, and recovery that pertains to EADR of the Windows clients.
-See also "Advanced Recovery Tasks" on page 76.
+See also "Advanced recovery tasks" on page 86.